Xunnamius/babel-plugin-transform-rewrite-imports/README.md

-  By mapping a project's `tsconfig.json` `paths` value to a replacement map transform-rewrite-imports can understand, it becomes possible to ditch tsconfig-replace-paths et al and reduce dependency count.
+  By mapping a project's `tsconfig.json` `paths` value to a replacement map transform-rewrite-imports can understand, it becomes possible to ditch tsconfig-replace-paths etc and reduce dependency count.
 [Here's an example][19] using transform-rewrite-imports to replace these plugins (and babel-plugin-module-resolver) for transforming both sources and type definitions.
 Essentially, this Babel configuration file maps the project's